beamer-bridge/beamer/docs/source/whitepaper.rst

 Self challenges
 +++++++++++++++

-To make the protocol easier to reason about and implement, only two actors can participate in a challenge: the original claimer, and the initial challenger.
-This raises the concern that, after submitting his false claim, Charles could challenge himself to prevent anyone from challenging him.
-This would let Charlie control the state of his challenge and he would be able to let it expire with his claim successful as an outcome.
+In the previous explanation, we only talked about two participants to the challenges, Bob and Charles.
+What if, after submitting his false claim, Charles challenges himself.
+This would let Charles control the state of his challenge and he would be able to let it expire with his claim successful as an outcome.

 To prevent this successful `self-challenged claim` to allow Charles to withdraw Alice's deposit, Bob can fill Alice's request and do his own claim in parallel.
 If Bob's claim is not challenged and `claim period` is lower than the `challenge period`,